 The two primary recipients of our AWC charitable donations are Rajaseutu, whose mission is helping Finnish young people in rural communities with support for their educational needs; and De Utvecklingsstördas Väl i Mellersta Nyland (DUV), that gives support in Swedish to mentally and physically handicapped children and adults in the Uusimaa region to experience leisure activity and community that they would not otherwise be able to enjoy because of their severe challenges; and Kaivo Espoo which is a center that supports Ukrainian refugees in Finland.

 Both do important work to enrich the lives of those who are vulnerable while functioning on modest budgets.
 Neither receive government subsidies, and therefore the AWC’s modest contributions make a substantial difference.

 Learn more about our primary charitable giving recipients from their websites:

 The American Women’s Club in Finland was founded on November 19, 1970 by a group of expatriate women in search of community while they lived far away from home.
 From there it has grown to include Finns and International women with ties to the United States, looking to befriend one another.
 Our mission is to provide a means for social interaction for American and other English-speaking women residing in Finland.
 We also expand our members’ knowledge and understanding of our host country through speakers and tours.

 FAWCO - Our Global Community

 The American Women's Club in Finland is a member of a larger community of American Women's Clubs across the world.
 Founded in 1931, the Federation of American Women’s Clubs Overseas, Inc. (FAWCO) is an international network of independent volunteer clubs and associations.
-There are more than 60 member clubs in 31 countries worldwide, with a total membership in excess of 10,000.
+There are 58 Member Clubs in 28 countries on six continents.